 It’s difficult to determine the opening dates of snow tubing places, so watch the locations websites and Facebook pages for announcements.
 Most places try to open during the month of December and typically close in the month of March.
 The ability to make snow is dependent on constant cold temperatures.
 Rain can also dampen the fun and melt the snow.
 Keep in mind that colder temperatures are great for fast and fun snow tubing.

 Take all these things into consideration when you choose your snow tubing destination.
-Here’s 9 best snow tubing places near PA, in no particular order.
+Here’s 9 best snow tubing places near Pennsylvania, in no particular order.

 Camelback Mountain Resort